kevintruong/til/RPC/RPC,-Part-1:-Introduction-to-Remote-Procedure-Calls.md

 To implement RPC you need to decide (and document) which conventions you will use to serialize the data into a byte sequence.
 Even a simple integer has several common choices:

-* Signed or unsigned?
+-Signed or unsigned?
-* ASCII
+-ASCII
-* Fixed number of bytes or variable depending on magnitude
-* Little or Big endian binary format?
+-Fixed number of bytes or variable depending on magnitude -Little or Big endian binary format?

 ----